Lendermarket Review 2023: 16% Too Good To Be True?

 Lendermarket Management

-Currently, there are approximately 15 employees directly employed by Lendermarket.
+Currently, there are 15 to 20 employees directly employed by Lendermarket.
 According to the platform, it receives no operational support from Creditstar Group.
 Investors can get an insight into the platform’s team members on the “About Us” page.

 Business Model & Finances